Personality, Individual Differences and Behavior Genetics (PIB)

 Throughout, the importance of individual differences in both applied and basic research settings is stressed.
 Thus conceived, individual difference methodology and findings have broad implications for cognitive psychologists, neuroscientists, gerontologists, clinical psychologists, evolutionary psychologists, counseling psychologists, social psychologists, educational psychologists, industrial/organizational psychologists, public policy, forensics, and animal researchers.

-You will be required to actively engage in research throughout your graduate careers.
+You will be required to actively engage in research throughout your graduate career.
 Student research is undertaken in collaboration with the graduate advisor and should increasingly reflect your interests and long-term career goals as you progress through the program.
 In your first year, you must complete a research project that typically results in a presentation at a professional conference and a submission of a manuscript for publication.
 In your second year, you will undertake a second research project that typically serves as a masters' thesis.
 By your third year, you will begin to develop a program of research that will serve as the basis for your doctoral dissertation.
 Throughout their time in the program, students are encouraged to collaborate with students and faculty in related areas including Clinical, Social, Industrial/Organizational, Counseling, and Quantitative Psychology.

 Thomas Brothen, Morse-Alumni Distinguished Professor of Psychology